 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
+Also, projections of any evaluation of the effectiveness of our internal controls in future periods are subject to the risk that such controls may become inadequate because of changes in conditions, or that the degree of compliance with applicable policies, processes and documentation requirements may deteriorate.

-In making its assessment of the Company's internal control over financial reporting as of December 31, 2022, management used the criteria set forth in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") and evaluated the internal control over financial reporting.
-As a result of the material weaknesses described below, management concluded our internal control over financial reporting was not effective as of December 31, 2022 based on criteria in Internal Control-Integrated Framework (2013) issued by the COSO.
+In making its assessment of the Company's internal control over financial reporting as of December 31, 2023, management used the criteria set forth in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") and evaluated the internal control over financial reporting.
+Based on our assessment, management concluded that our internal control over financial reporting was effective as of December 31, 2023, based on criteria in Internal Control-Integrated Framework (2013) issued by the COSO.